Maureen Cropper: Research

-Cooper has research affiliations at the National Bureau of Economic Research, the University of Maryland, and Resources for the Future.
+Cropper has research affiliations at the National Bureau of Economic Research, the University of Maryland, and Resources for the Future.
 She has been an associate editor of the Journal of Environmental Economics and Management, the Journal of Economic Perspectives, Resource and Energy Economics, and the Journal of the Association of Environmental and Resource Economists.
-She has been President of the Association of Environmental and Resource Economists, and chaired the Advisory Council on Clean Air Compliance Analysis, Environmental Economics Advisory Committee, and the Advisory Council on Clean Air Compliance Analysis for the U.S. Environmental Protection Agency Science Advisory Board.
+She has been president of the Association of Environmental and Resource Economists, and chaired the Environmental Economics Advisory Committee, and the Advisory Council on Clean Air Compliance Analysis for the U.S. Environmental Protection Agency Science Advisory Board.